- 18 years of age or above

 |Host Institution Grade||Penn State Grade|

 HousingStudents will be staying in the on-campus residence halls (Vinarská Halls of Residence).
 Please visit Masaryk University's website for more information.

 Independent housing is not permitted on this program.
 There will be no exceptions.

 MealsStudents are responsible for their meals throughout the duration of the program.

 Costs and Funding

 Program CostsSummer Costs

-Please take note on the budget sheet for this program that the fees are different depending on which program option a student chooses (3-credit course only; 3-credit course + 8-week internship; 8-week internship only after having completed the 3-credit course a previous summer).
+Please take note on the budget sheet for this program that the fees are different depending on which program option a student chooses (3-credit course only; 3-credit course + 12-week internship; 12-week internship only).

 The cost of a program is based on Penn State tuition rates and partner institution fees.
 Due to the variety of locations and partner institutions, costs will vary depending on the program.
 Education Abroad works closely with our partners to ensure the most accurate cost estimates, however, fees can change quickly and without prior notice.
 Consult the cost sheets for your chosen program often and if you have any questions please contact your Education Abroad Adviser.